1965aafc/dataviz/README.md

 ### You should install this material via the `socviz` library

-That the contents of this repository are included in the `socviz` library of data and functions that accompanies the book.
-It can be conveniently extracted from there using `socviz`'s `setup_course_notes()` function.
+The contents of this repository are included in the `socviz` library of data and functions that accompanies the book.
+They can be conveniently extracted from there using `socviz`'s `setup_course_notes()` function.
 See the [socviz library documentation](https://kjhealy.github.io/socviz/index.html) for more details.

 ### Using this repository directly